Skip to content

 Payback and lifetime ROI of home insulation with energy cost inflation

-Calculate home insulation payback and lifetime savings adjusted for energy cost inflation.
-Enter insulation cost and energy saving for an instant result.
+Calculate home insulation payback and lifetime savings adjusted for energy cost inflation, given install cost and annual energy reduction.

 What this tool does